 Fighting for your place on the backlog

 Unfortunately, the current CX approach is insufficient for companies wanting to make a difference.
 Guilds, squads, or just CX teams, map journeys, touchpoints, and experiences.
 This gives them a seat at the table in change or product teams that are initiated by various transformation programs that exist.
 That is not unimportant, but it is mainly incremental, and when we all compete for the same resources, priority on the backlog, or spot on the roadmap, real positive change doesn’t get off the ground.
-Not for the customer and not for the organization
+Not for the customer and not for the organisation.

 Time to move the goalposts